-6xHis-3xFLAG-hsATF6-alpha was generated by PCR from p3xFLAGCMV7.1-ATF6 (Shen et al., 2002) and cloned into pcDNA5/FRT/TO. pcDNA5/FRT/TO-6xHis-3xFLAG-hsATF6-alpha was co-transfected with pOG44 into Flp-In TRex cells (Cohen and Panning, 2007) according to manufacturers instructions (Invitrogen, Carlsbad, CA).
-After selection with 100 μg/ml Hygromycin B (Gold Biotechnology, St Louis, MO) single colonies were isolated, expanded and tested for expression of tagged ATF6.
+6xHis-3xFLAG-hsATF6-alpha was generated by PCR from p3xFLAGCMV7.1-ATF6 (43) and cloned into pcDNA5/FRT/TO. pcDNA5/FRT/TO-6xHis-3xFLAG-hsATF6-alpha was co-transfected with pOG44 into Flp-In TRex cells (44) according to manufacturers instructions (Invitrogen).
+After selection with 100 μg/ml Hygromycin B (Gold Biotechnology) single colonies were isolated, expanded and tested for expression of tagged ATF6.

-High-throughput primary screen
+High-throughput Primary Screen

-HEK293T cells carrying the ATF4 luciferase reporter were plated on poly-lysine coated 384-well plates (Greiner Bio-one, Monroe, NC) at 30,000 cells per well.
-Cells were treated the next day with 100 nM thapsigargin and 10 μ M of the library compounds (diversity library of 106,281 compounds) for 6 hr.
-Luminescence was measured using One Glo (Promega, Madison, WI) as specified by the manufacturer.
+HEK293T cells carrying the ATF4 luciferase reporter were plated on poly-lysine coated 384 well plates (Greiner) at 30,000 cells per well.
+Cells were treated the next day with 100 nM thapsigargin and 10 $\mu$ M of the library compounds (diversity library of 106,281 compounds) for 6 h.
+Luminescence was measured using One Glo (Promega) as specified by the manufacturer.
 The primary screen had a Z' = 0.5 and its hit rate was 0.6% (compounds were considered a hit if their luciferase readouts were beyond three standard deviations of the mean luminescence intensity of thapsigargin treated cells, which corresponded to 54% inhibition).
 Of these, only 187 compounds did not hit a luciferase-based XBP1 splicing reporter used as proxy to measure activation of the IRE1 branch of the UPR.
 Thus, these were considered unique to the PERK branch and were cherry-picked for further analysis.

-High-content microscopy-based secondary screen
+High-content Microscopy-based Secondary Screen

-U2OS cells carrying the ATF4-dGFP-IRES-Cherry reporter were plated in 96 well plates and treated with 100 nM Thapsigargin and 10 μ M of the cherry-picked compounds for 8 hr.
-Cells were stained with Hoechst 33,258 and were visualized using an automated microscope (InCell Analyzer 2000; GE Healthcare, Waukesha, WI).
-Data acquisition and image analyses were performed with the INCell Developer Toolbox Software, version 1.9 (GE Healthcare, Waukesha, WI).
+U2OS cells carrying the ATF4-dGFP-IRES-Cherry reporter were plated in 96 well plates and treated with 100 nM Thapsigargin and 10 $\mu$ M of the cherry-picked compounds for 8 h.
+Cells were stained with Hoechst 33258 and were visualized using an automated microscope (InCell Analyzer 2000, GE Healthcare).
+Data acquisition and image analyses were performed with the INCell Developer Toolbox Software, version 1.9 (GE Healthcare).
 Compounds that blocked induction of the ATF4-dGFP reporter, did not block the accumulation of mCherry downstream of the IRES, and were deemed non-toxic as determined by cell number measured by counting nuclei, were repurchased for further analyses.

-Protein analysis
+Protein Analysis

 Cells were lysed in SDS-PAGE loading buffer (1% SDS, 62.5 mM Tris-HCl pH 6.8, 10% glycerol).
-Lysates were sonicated and equal amounts were loaded on SDS-PAGE gels (BioRad, Hercules, CA).
+Lysates were sonicated and equal amounts were loaded on SDS-PAGE gels (BioRad).
 Proteins were transferred onto nitrocellulose and probed with primary antibodies diluted in Tris-buffered saline supplemented with 0.1% Tween 20 and 5% bovine serum albumin.
-The following antibodies were used: CREB-2 (C-20) (1:800), eIF2B ε (B-7) (1/500) (Santa Cruz Biotechnologies, Dallas, TX); PERK (D11A8) (1:1000), PERK (C33E10) (1:1000), eIF2 α (9722) (1:1000), phospho-eIF2 α (Ser51) (D9G8) XP (3398) (1:1000) (Cell Signaling Technology, Danvers, MA); XBP1s (C-terminus) (1:500) (BioLegend, San Diego, CA); phospho-S539 eIF2B ε (1/1000) (Abcam); M2 Flag (1:1000) (Sigma, St Louis, MO).
-An HRP-conjugated secondary antibody (Amersham, Piscataway, NJ) was employed to detect immune-reactive bands using enhanced chemiluminescence (SuperSignal; Thermo Scientific, Waltham, MA).
+The following antibodies were used: CREB-2 (C-20) (1:800), eIF2B $\epsilon$ (B-7) (1/500) (Santa Cruz Biotechnologies); PERK (D11A8) (1:1000), PERK (C33E10) (1:1000), eIF2 $\alpha$ (9722) (1:1000), phospho-eIF2 $\alpha$ (Ser51) (D9G8) XP (3398) (1:1000) (Cell Signaling Technology); XBP1s (C-terminus) (1:500) (BioLegend); phospho-S539 eIF2B $\epsilon$ (1/1000) (Abcam); M2 Flag (1:1000) (Sigma).
+An HRP-conjugated secondary antibody (Amersham) was employed to detect immune-reactive bands using enhanced chemiluminescence (SuperSignal, Thermo Scientific).